MaximGY/API-2021-HTTP-Infra/Static server/README.md

 Meaning all content is stored in `/var/www/html/` and VHosts configurations in `/etc/apache2/sites-enabled/`

 Scripts are provided to build and deploy the server.
-The server is accessible on port 80 and is exposed to its Docker host on port 8080.
+The server is accessible on port 80.